Does Your Farm Insurance Cover Snow Load?

 Farm Buildings and Snow Collapse

 Given the age and construction type of many farm buildings, this is certainly a possible cause of loss.
-Farm buildings often have additions which lead to different roof lines, creating a perfect place for drifting snow to collect.
+Farm buildings often have additions that lead to different roof lines, creating a perfect place for drifting snow to collect.
 This results in additional weight load on roofs and trusses.

 Likewise, farm structures often span large areas with flatter roof pitches, creating an increased structural burden when heavy snowfall occurs.
 Considering how snowfalls that occur at the beginning and end of Winter are often wetter, heavier snow, or how even fresh powder will draw moisture and increase its weight load as it melts, the peril of “collapse” is typically not a cause of loss to be without.